Emotional Abuse

 Emotional blackmail is another dangerous tactic.
 Emotions become tools for manipulation not intimacy.
 Words are used to hurt.
 Emotions used to force compliance.
 They take note of hot buttons, using them at opportune times.
 They poke sensitivities and glory in their control.
 Emotional abusers are masters of inconsistent rewards, keeping victims craving for acceptance, providing glimpses of what should be then cruelly pulling it away.

-Kluger explains “the narcissist’s need to maintain a positive self-image at all costs also means that a partner’s behavior must be carefully regulated so that the necessary submission and admiration keep coming” (2015, location 1670).
+Kluger explains “the narcissist’s need to maintain a positive self-image at all costs also means that a partner’s behavior must be carefully regulated so that the necessary submission and admiration keep coming” (Kluger, 2015).
 The abuser uses normal bonding techniques to their advantage.
 They apologize and express love when these behaviors continue confusion, strengthening their control.
 Often the inconsistent positive affirmations are tainted with the toxicity, spoiling the meager helpings of compassion.
 The niceness can’t exist without the abuser adding a few demeaning and confidence-destroying remarks.

 “I’m sorry for getting angry.
 I shouldn’t have acted that way.
 I just can’t control my emotions when people lie through their teeth.”
 The apology shifts guilt, establishes their superiority, and leaves a nasty flavor to the normal repairing practice of apologizes.
 The person with the least interest in the relationship often has the most control.
-Twenge calls this concept “the principle of least interest.”
-She explains this has “real benefits for the narcissistic spouse, boyfriend, or employee; it can give them power over others (2015, location 3737).
+Twenge calls this concept, “The principle of least interest.”
+She explains this has “real benefits for the narcissistic spouse, boyfriend, or employee; it can give them power over others” (Twenge, 2010).

-The underlying message is “if you don’t give me what I want, I’ll leave.”
+The underlying message is, “If you don’t give me what I want, I’ll leave.”
 They creatively expend effort to create this illusion.
 They want you to feel flawed and unworthy of love, while they, on the other hand, have plenty of alternative options.
 Flaunting affairs and sexual infidelity in front of victims plays into their poisonous deception.

 Expressing Feelings